Supercapacitor: Activated carbon

 Activated carbon was the first material chosen for EDLC electrodes.
-Even though its electrical conductivity is approximately 0.003% that of metals (1,250 to 2,000 S/m), it is sufficient for supercapacitors.
-Activated carbon is an extremely porous form of carbon with a high specific surface area — a common approximation is that 1 gram (0.035 oz) (a pencil-eraser-sized amount) has a surface area of roughly 1000 to 3000 m2 — about the size of 4 to 12 tennis courts.
+Even though its electrical conductivity is approximately 0.003% that of metals (1250±to S/m), it is sufficient for supercapacitors.
+Activated carbon is an extremely porous form of carbon with a high specific surface area – a common approximation is that 1 g (a pencil-eraser-sized amount) has a surface area of roughly 1000 to 3000 m2 – about the size of 4 to 12 tennis courts.
 The bulk form used in electrodes is low-density with many pores, giving high double-layer capacitance.
 Solid activated carbon, also termed consolidated amorphous carbon (CAC) is the most used electrode material for supercapacitors and may be cheaper than other carbon derivatives.
 It is produced from activated carbon powder pressed into the desired shape, forming a block with a wide distribution of pore sizes.
-An electrode with a surface area of about 1000 m^{2}/g results in a typical double-layer capacitance of about 10 μF/cm^{2} and a specific capacitance of 100 F/g.
+An electrode with a surface area of about 1000 g results in a typical double-layer capacitance of about 10 cm2 and a specific capacitance of 100 g.
 As of 2010 virtually all commercial supercapacitors use powdered activated carbon made from coconut shells.
 Coconut shells produce activated carbon with more micropores than does charcoal made from wood.